Kasie Hunt

-Kasie Sue Hunt (born May 24, 1985) is an American political correspondent for CNN.
-From 2013 to 2021, she was NBC News' Capitol Hill correspondent, covering Congress across all NBC News and MSNBC platforms, and was the host of MSNBC's Way Too Early with Kasie Hunt and Kasie DC.
+Kasie Sue Hunt (born May 24, 1985) is an American political correspondent for CNN and host of The Arena with Kasie Hunt.
+From 2013 to 2021, she was NBC News' Capitol Hill correspondent, covering Congress across all NBC News and MSNBC platforms and was the host of MSNBC's Way Too Early with Kasie Hunt and Kasie DC.
+From 2024 to 2025, Hunt also hosted CNN This Morning with Kasie Hunt.

 Early life and education

-Hunt was born in Dearborn, Michigan and grew up in Wayne, Pennsylvania.
-She is the daughter of Bruce and Krista Hunt and the sibling of younger sister Carly Hunt.
-Her father manages real estate design and construction for Penn Medicine, University of Pennsylvania Health System in Philadelphia, and her mother is a yoga teacher in Easton.
+Hunt was born in Dearborn, Michigan and was raised in Wayne, Pennsylvania.
+She’s the daughter of Bruce and Krista Hunt and has a younger sister named Carly Hunt.
+Her father manages real estate design and construction for Penn Medicine, University of Pennsylvania Health System in Philadelphia, while her mother is a yoga teacher in Easton.
 Her sister is a former golfer for both the Georgetown Hoyas and Maryland Terrapins women's golf teams.

 Hunt graduated from Conestoga High School in 2003.
-She attended George Washington University graduating magna cum laude with a degree in international affairs in 2006.
-She earned her master's degree in sociology from St John's College, Cambridge.
+She attended George Washington University and graduated magna cum laude with a degree in international affairs in 2006.
+She went on to earn her master's degree in sociology from St John's College, Cambridge, UK.

 Career

 Hunt started her career in journalism as an intern in the political unit of NBC News.
 She was a health policy reporter for the National Journals CongressDaily, writing about the passage of the Affordable Care Act.
 She wrote for Politico, covering the 2010 midterm elections.
 She started working as a national political reporter for the Associated Press in August 2011 and covered Mitt Romney's 2012 presidential campaign.

 In January 2013, Hunt joined NBC News as an off-air reporter and producer covering Congress and politics.
 She started appearing regularly on MSNBC as a political reporter and in November 2014 became a political correspondent.
-She wrote for msnbc.com and appeared regularly on MSNBC and Bloomberg shows, including Morning Joe, Hardball with Chris Matthews, and With All Due Respect.
+She wrote for MSNBC.com and appeared regularly on MSNBC and Bloomberg shows, including Morning Joe, MTP Daily, Hardball with Chris Matthews, and With All Due Respect.

-In October 2017, Hunt began anchoring her own talk show on MSNBC, Kasie DC, which aired in two separate segments on Sundays at 7 p.m. and 8 p.m.
-ET The final episode of Kasie DC aired on Sunday, September 13, 2020.
+In October 2017, Hunt began anchoring a weekend show on MSNBC, Kasie DC, which aired on Sundays at 7 p.m. and 8 p.m.
+ET In November 2017, Hunt stated that an attack on senator Rand Paul by his neighbor was her 'favorite story'.

-On September 21, 2020, Kasie Hunt began anchoring a restart of the MSNBC talk show Way Too Early under the new name Way Too Early with Kasie Hunt.
-That program aired on weekday mornings from 5 a.m. to 6 a.m.
-ET.

-On July 16, 2021, Hunt announced it was her last day with the network.